-OBSERVATION SIGN-OFF SHEET UNIT 203 CUT HAIR USING BASIC
+OBSERVATION SIGN-OFF SHEET UNIT 203 CUT HAIR USING BASIC TECHNIQUES (CH3)

-TECHNIQUES (CH3) WHAT YOU MUST DO

-Within your work, you must show your assessor that you can do the following on both hair types.
-Your assessor will observe your performance on at least eight occasions, two for each cutting look (fringes can be incorporated into any of the cutting looks).
+Within your work, vou must show vour assessor that you can do the following.
+Your assessor will observe your performance on at least six occasions.
 These looks must include a one length above the shoulder and a short graduation incorporating the use of scissor over comb.
 Each time you achieve all the points listed, your assessor will tick the circle and enter the date.